oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

      ./read_only_cache.fpga_emu     (Linux)
      read_only_cache.fpga_emu.exe   (Windows)
      ```
-2. Run the sample on the FPGA device:
+2. Run the sample on the FPGA device (two executables should be generated):
      ```
      ./read_only_cache_disabled.fpga         (Linux)
      ./read_only_cache_enabled.fpga         (Linux)